TheFunkyMonk/brimbot/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [WTFPL](https://en.wikipedia.org/wiki/WTFPL) license.